nami773/isl_21R_business_rules_engine/README.md

  - Test case 6: Single with 0 children, not eligible

 ## Integration Tests
+To run the unit tests, execute: python integration_test.py

 Purpose:

 Test the communication between the MQTT topics and the main.py application, ensuring that messages are correctly sent and received.